Proxicon/powershell-vscode-server/README.md

 ## Tags

-* *latest:* contains the latest version of the PowerShell extension 2022.5.1 and PowerShell 7.2.4
+* *latest:* contains the latest version of the PowerShell extension 2022.5.1 and PowerShell 7.3.0 - Pre-Release